dimikara/NYSE-Data-Analysis/README.md

 ## Introduction

 In this project I analyze real life data from the New York Stock Exchange.
-You will be drawing a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.
-We have created a smaller subset of the data that you will be using for the project.
+The dataset used is a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.

 ## <b>Why this Project?</b><br>
 In this project, you will go through the process of calculating summary statistics, drawing any inference from the statistics, calculating business metrics, and using models to forecast future growth prospects for the companies.
 The goal is for you to perform an analysis and also create visual tools to communicate the results in informative ways.